opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 ![Screenshot : Actions](../../assets/images/getting_started_actions.png)

-Your changes are now available to everyone who has access to your project.
+Your changes are now available to everyone who has access to your project on the cloud.